OliverACollins/muse-athena-test/README.md

 ### 1. Running the LSL Python bridge + index.html for the experiment
-- Ensure both machines are connected to the same Wi-Fi network (for us, ideally to ethernet)
+- Ensure both machines are connected to the same network (for us, ideally to ethernet)

 #### The recording machine
 - In VScode, on the recording machine, in a new terminal, write `ipconfig` and locate the device's **IPv4 address**